atbcb/ICTTestingBaseline/docs/3FocusOrder.md

 ##### Selector
 Select visible and hidden interactive interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.) available using a mouse (hover and/or click).

-##### Test Cases
-###### Test Case Mode
+##### Test Mode
 Manual inspection

-###### Test Cases
+##### Test Tools Necessary / Test Tool Instructions
+Physical system keyboard

 Use the keyboard to navigate through all interface components and content (including any hidden content).

+##### Test Cases
 1. If the order of content presented visually affects understanding or function of the content, then  check that the focus order when using a keyboard matches the same logical order as the order presented visually.
-Pass if true.
 2. Check that focus order DOES NOT affect understanding or function of the content.
-Pass if true.

-###### Output for 2.4.3
+##### Output for 2.4.3
-* Pass: if either of the test cases passes
+* Passed: if either test cases passes
-* Fail: if both of the test cases fail
+* Failed: if no test case passes

-### Consistent Navigation – B3.2
+### Consistent Navigation – B3.2-consistent-navigation
 #### Rule Description
 Focus order is the sequence in which a user accesses elements on your website.
 Some users can’t use a mouse and will ‘tab’ through your website – they must access elements in an order that makes sense.